thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 are purchased for individual devices.
 Pilot Accessory programming is capped in rating by the Pilot rating, Pilot is uncapped.
 These programs cannot be optimized for other systems.

+Mapsoft generally provides its rating as a bonus on Navigation checks when in the area covered by the map.
+It can also let you know all sorts of other things about a place, the kind of stuff you'd find on Wikipedia.
+If you make a Research check with a Mapsoft available, info out of the Mapsoft always comes back by the next Initiative Pass, but your hits for that part of the search are capped by the Mapsoft rating (you get the rest of your Research back at the appropriate time as normal, the entire search process is still a single roll).

+Tutorsoft is per individual skill (though Magic and Resonance skills are not available).
+They roll twice their rating as an Instruction Test to aid you in learning a skill.

+Activesoft, Knowsoft, and Linguasoft are all "Skillsoft" category programs.
+They let you act as if you have ranks in a skill that you don't actually have.
+You can't use Edge while using Skillsoft.
+Activesoft requires a dedicated Skillwire implant.
+Knowsoft and Linguasoft simply run as programs while they're in use (count them as Operations programs, Matrix Free Action to activate), but they must always be run on your own Network through your own DNI.
+You can't run them over a Connection, like with most other Operations.

 ## Matrix Interference Technology